That's it for another year!

 As I never tire of saying, the Calendar is a collection and not a 'best of' or 'chart' so nothing should be made of the fact that this song is the 25th this year, barring the fact it is rather lovely, eminently suited to the day and probably not the type of thing you're likely to hear much on the radio today.

-Jessie Belvin was an aspriring and successful R 'n' B singer and songwriter who life was tragically cut short in a road accident at the age of - yes, you've guessed it - 27.
+Jessie Belvin was an aspiring and successful R 'n' B singer and songwriter who life was tragically cut short in a road accident at the age of - yes, you've guessed it - 27.

 Monday 24 December 2012